Anomalocaris: Discovery and identification

-Unbeknownst to scientists at the time, the body parts of relatives of Anomalocaris had already been described but not recognized as such.
-The first fossilized mouth of such kind of animal was discovered by Charles Doolittle Walcott, who mistook it for a jellyfish and placed it in the genus Peytoia.
+Not known to scientists at the time, the body parts of relatives of Anomalocaris had already been described but not recognized as such.
+The first fossilized mouth of such a kind of animal was discovered by Charles Doolittle Walcott, who mistook it for a jellyfish and placed it in the genus Peytoia.
 Walcott also discovered a frontal appendage but failed to realize the similarities to Whiteaves' discovery and instead identified it as feeding appendage or tail of the coexisted Sidneyia.
 In the same publication in which he named Peytoia, Walcott named Laggania, a taxon that he interpreted as a holothurian.